 None of us can change the situation alone; we need to work together.
 Because collective action is so essential, we must shift the collective consciousness so that we can move towards more sustainable practices.

-The climate scientist James Gustave Speth has said:
+The climate lawyer and activist James Gustave Speth has said:

 “I used to think the top global environmental problems were biodiversity loss, ecosystem collapse and climate change.
 I thought that with 30 years of good science we could address these problems.
 But I was wrong.
 The top environmental problems are selfishness, greed and apathy, and to deal with these we need a spiritual and cultural transformation, and we scientists don’t know how to do that.”

 We can all be part of the collective shift and cultural transformation.

 In order to do that, we need to understand the situation so that we take appropriate action.

 The goal is not to do all the things on the list, but to find a few things and to do them and to work together for collective change.